Home Compare CNA vs RGA

 CNA Financial vs Reinsurance Group of America: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Reinsurance of America carrying a narrow edge on growth.
-CNA Financial still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Reinsurance of America leads structurally, with growth as the clearest single gap between the two profiles.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 The market setup broadly confirms the structural lead — Reinsurance of America holds the more constructive position.
 That puts structure and market broadly in agreement — Reinsurance of America's lead looks more confirmed than conflicted.

 Trajectory Similarity